-Pursuant to Section 310 of the NERC Rules of Procedure, NERC submitted an initial version of a plan for Reliability Standards development, entitled the Reliability StandardsDevelopment Plan: 2007-2009.
+Pursuant to Section 310 of the NERC Rules of Procedure, NERC submitted an initial version of a plan for Reliability Standards development, entitled the Reliability StandardsDevelopment Plan: 2007-2009, to the Federal Energy Regulatory Commission ("FERC" or "Commission") in 2006.
 NERC has since updated the plan annually, and the 2018-2020 version of the plan is presented in this filing.
-Consistent with previous versions, the 2018

-Development Plan is filed for informational purposes and no specific action is requested at this time.
+Consistent with previous versions, the 2018 Development Plan is filed for informational purposes and no specific Commission action is requested at this time.